GeekyShacklebolt/pepper/README.md

 3. Send the list of PSIDs and a label identifier which you want to associate with them using endpoint `/api/psid`

+__NOTE__:
+Another version of the same API is available in branch [csv](https://github.com/GeekyShacklebolt/pepper/tree/csv) of this project that accepts PSID list from a `csv` file.

 ### Contributors

 [Shiva Saxena](https://github.com/geekyshacklebolt)